Friday, August 31, 2007

 “That’s okay,” I said.
 I was so hungry at this point I could have eaten the spaghetti raw and uncooked.

 They filled my plate and I confess I immediately dug in.
-It was the most delicious food I have ever tasted, and when I came up for air I told the girls so.
+It was the most delicious food I had ever tasted, and when I came up for air I told the girls so.

-“It’s just vegetables from our garden,” said Fairchild, “and garlic and olive oil.”
+“It’s just vegetables from our garden,” said Fairchild or Fair Child, “and garlic and olive oil.”

 What did I know about garlic and olive oil?
 All I knew was that the food was sublime.

 “You want some more wine, Arnold?” asked Gypsy Dave, and I said yes, thank you.
-We had already started drinking the wine, from another one of those big bottles wrapped in wicker.
+We had been drinking red wine from another one of those big bottles wrapped in wicker.
 We drank out of Flintstones jelly glasses.

 For a time we simply ate and did not talk much.
 A record was playing.
 I had asked them to put on The Freewheelin’ Bob Dylan because I liked the cover picture, a young chap walking arm-in-arm down a winter street with his girlfriend, something I myself had never done.
 After my second plate I sat back and lighted a cigarette.
 The others were still eating.